guettli/missing-internet-specs/README.md

 ... or use [RFC8615 /.well-known/ URLs](https://en.wikipedia.org/wiki/List_of_/.well-known/_services_offered_by_webservers)

-## Creating groups, easy like in WhatsApp
+## Mail: Creating groups, easy like in WhatsApp

 Creating a new group for email communication should be as easy as in WhatsApp.